Connect to an Oracle Database

 - System: (Selectable only by administrator users) Creates a connection for any user on a machine.
 System connections are visible by all users.

-If you are connecting to an Oracle database that contains Unicode® encoded data, select Force SQL WChar Support in the Input Data Tool Configuration window.
-Character columns are then treated as SQL_WCHAR, SQL_WVARCHAR, or SQL_WLONGVARCHAR.
+If you connect to an Oracle database that contains Unicode® encoded data, select Force SQL WChar Support in the Input Data tool Configuration window.
+Designer then treats character columns as SQL_WCHAR, SQL_WVCHAR, or SQL_WLONGVARCHAR.

 Alternate Oracle connection methods

-If an administrator has already configured a TNS server:
+If an admin has already configured a TNS server:

 - Select Other Databases > Oracle OCI.